 Alongside this the recipe is grain-based which means the mycelium growing inside the culture is already breaking down the starches and nutrients commonly found in grains.

-This means later when you inoculate a grain jar with the liquid culture the mycelium already understands how to break down the nutrients in the grains.
+This means later when you inoculate a grain jar with the liquid culture the mycelium already understands how to break down some the nutrients in the grains, resulting in faster colonization.

 How do you make liquid culture with light malt extract (LME)?